ArtUshak/BookingBot/README.md

 ### Contact list file

-File name should be set in variable `contactlist_file`.
+Environment variable `CONTACTLIST_FILE` should be set to name of contact list file, default value is `../BookingBot-data/contacts.txt`.
 This is text file, its content will be displayed to users who type `/contactlist` command.

 ### Proxy file